kubernetes/enhancements/keps/sig-storage/20190129-csi-volume-resizing.md

 ### External resize controller

-To support resizing of CSI volumes an external resize controller will monitor all PVCs.
+To support resizing of CSI volumes an external resize controller will monitor all changes to PVCs.
 If a PVC meets following criteria for resizing, it will be added to controller's workqueue:

-- The driver name disovered from PVC should match name of driver currently known(by querying driver info via CSI RPC call) to external resize controller.
+- The driver name disovered from PVC(via corresponding PV) should match name of driver currently known(by querying driver info via CSI RPC call) to external resize controller.
 - Once it notices a PVC has been updated and by comparing old and new PVC object, it determines more space has been requested by the user.

 Once PVC gets picked from workqueue, the controller will also compare requested PVC size with actual size of volume in `PersistentVolume`